InfiniteSearchSpace/PyCl-Convergence/README.md

  * The game world will become centered on the mouse location

- * Zoom in or out with the scrollwheel
+ * Scrollwheel to Zoom in or out

 GAME (Temporarily Default Override)

+ * 'I' to toggle use of 'Game Mode'

- * Spacebar or Left Click to shoot at the mouse position
+ * Spacebar or Left Click to shoot at the Mouse Position

  * 'F' to toggle use of 'Photographic' filter

- * 'I' to toggle use of 'Game Mode'